A Rasmussen invariant for links in $\mathbb{RP}^3$: The -invariant for oriented links in

 \subsection{Lee generators and filtration levels under Reidemeister moves}

 In this section we analyze the effect of Reidemeister moves on Lee homology.
 Given such a Reidemeister move $R$ between two link diagrams, Theorem \ref{thm:Reidemeister moves give chain homotopy equivalences} provides a filtration-preserving chain homotopy equivalence $\phi_R$ on Lee complexes.
 We wish to show that this map $\phi_R$ also preserves Lee generators in the proper sense.
 The proof is diagrammatic and similar in spirit to the proofs in \cite{Rasmussen,BW}.
-However, the complexes here depend not just upon the diagrams used for the links, but also on sets of resolution choices for these diagrams.
+However, the complexes here depend not just upon the diagrams used for the links, but also on sets of auxiliary diagram choices for these diagrams.
 As such, we will need to keep track of these choices when analyzing $\phi_R$.

-Given an oriented link diagram $D\subset\RP^2$ and a choice of dividing circle $\mc{C}$ for the oriented resolution $D_o$, we will continue to use the notation $\LCC(D)$ for the Lee complex of $D$ using a set of resolution choices which orients $D_o$ using $o_{\mc{C}}$, together with the notation $\LeegenC_o,\LeegenC_{\oo}\in \LCC(D)$ for the corresponding Lee generators of Definition \ref{def:Lee generators}.
+Given an oriented link diagram $(D,o)\subset\RP^2$ and a choice of dividing circle $\mc{C}$ for the oriented resolution $D_o$, we will continue to use the notation $\LCC(D)$ for the Lee complex of $D$ using a set of auxiliary diagram choices which uses $o$ to assign local orientations to crossings and which orients $D_o$ using $o_{\mc{C}}$, together with the notation $\LeegenC_o,\LeegenC_{\oo}\in \LCC(D)$ for the corresponding Lee generators of Definition \ref{def:Lee generators}.

 \begin{lemma}[Reidemeister 1] Let $D_1,D_2\subset \RP^2$ be two oriented link diagrams related by a single Reidemeister 1 move (either left- or right-handed).
 Then there exists a choice of dividing circles $\mc{C}_i$ for $D_{i,o}$ such that the chain homotopy equivalence of Theorem \ref{thm:Reidemeister moves give chain homotopy equivalences} descends to a map on homology